Bank set to sit tight on rates despite record rise in inflation

 To meet the Bank’s most recent third quarter growth forecasts, GDP would have to rise by 2% in both August and September, which looks “somewhat optimistic”, according to Ms Horsfield.

-Governor Andrew Bailey also revealed recently that policymakers were evenly split last month between those who felt the minimum conditions for considering a rate hike had been met and those who thought the recovery was not strong enough.
+Governor Andrew Bailey also said recently that policymakers were evenly split last month between those who felt the minimum conditions for considering a rate hike had been met, and those who thought the recovery was not strong enough.

-But it is unclear which side of the fence the Bank’s new chief economist Huw Pill and recently appointed MPC member Catherine Mann will sit when they take part in their first rates meeting at the Bank.
+But it is unclear on which side of the fence the Bank’s new chief economist, Huw Pill, and recently appointed MPC member Catherine Mann will sit when they take part in their first rates meeting at the Bank.

 While financial markets are now pencilling in a rate hike in the first three months of next year, economists believe the end of furlough later this month and hopes that CPI will ease back will stay the Bank’s hand until at least the second quarter of 2022.